alexisbellido/salt-django-stack/README.rst

 The project and the application it uses should be deployed with the help of orchestration running:

   ``sudo scripts/deploy``

+This is a Python script using argparse so you can pass the -h argument to get extra help.
+You can choose to deploy just the project, all the applications or a list of applications.

 Additional Resources